db0/godot-card-game-framework/tutorial/QUICKSTART.md

 In this part, we'll create a new project which is going to use the existing CGF demonstration scenes as its baseline.

 1. Use Godot to create a new project.
 2. Download the latest version of the CGF and extract all directories into your project's root folder.
+You can leave Godot open while you do this, when you change focus back to Godot you should see it automatically import all the new files into the project.
 3. Go to Project > Project Setting > Autoload.
 Press the browse button and search for `res://src/core/CFControl`.
 Type "cfc" in the "Node name:" field.
 4. Go to Project > Project Settings > General > Application > Run and next to the Main Scene type `res://src/custom/CGFMain.tscn`
 5. Close Project Settings and press F5 to play the new project.
 A basic demo setup will appear and you'll be able to draw cards, move them around etc.